 What are the laws on the cultivation of marijuana in North Carolina?

 Marijuana is illegal in North Carolina so cultivation is also illegal.
 Farmers can grow hemp with less than 0.3% THC if they are licensed by the state Department of Agriculture.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice.

-This page was last updated on June 10, 2019.
+This page was last updated November 11, 2020.